The Sidney Greats lecture series aims to provide the College community with introductions to great texts, ideas, figures and events.

 The series invites speakers from within and beyond the College to explore important works or ideas in an approachable format and interdisciplinary environment.
 These have ranged widely across the arts and sciences, from human rights law to Shakespeare, Newton, to the Qur'an.
 As Clive Wilmer explains, 'The series aims to give breadth to the education our College offers by familiarising students and others with texts, ideas and artefacts that are widely judged to be "great".'

-You can listen to many of the lectures by following the links from the term titles to the University Video & Audio website.
+You can listen to many of the early lectures by following the links from the titles to externally hosted podcasts.

 Previous Sidney Greats